What is a precinct caucus?

 When are precinct caucuses held?

 Caucuses are held on the first Tuesday in March.
 In a presidential election year, a political party has the option to hold its precinct caucuses on the first Saturday following the presidential primary election.
-The Colorado Republican and Democratic parties will be holding their precinct caucuses on Saturday, March 7, 2020.
+The Colorado Republican and Democratic parties held their precinct caucuses on Saturday, March 7, 2020.

 The persons receiving the highest number of votes at the precinct caucus are the delegates to the county assembly from the precinct.
 Contact your political party for additional information relating to caucus and party rules.